Consider or Choose? The Role and Power of Consideration Sets: Supplementary Proofs for Section

-which is exactly the equation to compute the probability to purchase $j \in S$ for the offer set $S \subseteq N$ under the stochastic set choice model.
-Note that the above chain of equations specifies probability distribution function $\lambda$ over consideration sets.
-Moreover, it follows from Theorem~\ref{theorem:inference} that $\lambda$ is defined uniquely.
+which is exactly the equation to compute the probability of purchasing $j \in S$ under the offer set $S \subseteq N$ under the consideration set model.
+We note that this model is well-defined since we have that

+where the non-negativeness is provided by the default regularity.
+Moreover, it follows from Theorem~\ref{theorem:inference} that $\lambdab$ is defined uniquely.